bbellify/bbellify/README.md

 # Brian B

-In past lives, I've been a hotel manager, a small business manager, a teacher (pre-K, college), and a bunch of other things.
+Nomadic intellectualism has led me winding through many lives: I've been a teacher (pre-K, college) and a soap maker, a hotel manager and a small business manager.
+I'm a runner and a guitar player.

-Now I'm a web developer building tools for sovereignty.
+In addition to plain curiosity, a central motivation of my studies has always been the following question: how does one live a good life?
+It is increasingly clear to me that we can no longer ignore certain novelties of modernity, forces that would have us punt on such a question in exchange for infinite scrolling: hyper-stimulation, garbage media, predatory consumer tech, etc.

+Now my basecamp is web development.
+It is exhilirating and empowering, and is a stepping stone on a path toward a vision.
+I want to take back my computing, tack back my tech.
+I want to build tools for personal sovereignty.

+I want to cross the new frontier.

 </br>